xLinkOut/telegram-udf-autoit/README.md

 3. Initialize your bot **before** use other function: `_InitBot(12345...,AbCdEfGh....)`
 4. Now you can use all the functions provided in the file.

-_This UDF use cURL to upload file to Telegram Server (like pictures, audios ecc): the library itself can download the file if missing, but if you don't trust you can download curl.exe by yourself and update $cURL variable that contain the path to the file._

 ### How to wait for incoming messages:

 To wait incoming messages you have to put the bot in Polling State, as this